 What happens if an awardee decides later that they want to be considered for additional matching funds?

 If an awardee does not express interest in receiving additional matching funds, the awardee will not be eligible to apply for additional matching funds for the relevant fiscal year, even if they become available.
-For example, awardees who do not respond to the request for information by September 6, 2023, will not be eligible for additional matching funds in FY25.
+For example, awardees who did not respond to the request for information by September 6, 2023, will not be eligible for additional matching funds in FY25.
 Not expressing interest now does not mean an awardee cannot apply for matching funds or additional matching funds in future fiscal years.

 Data collection